An independent research database No paid placement · No referral fees

 A good handyman is one of the most cost-effective trades you can have on speed dial.
 They're cheap, they're fast, they show up.
 But the entire category falls apart the moment they take a job they shouldn't — fixed-wiring electrical, mains plumbing, gas, structural work.
 None of which they're legally allowed to do unless they're a different trade.

 The 10 questions below put the licensing ceiling in the conversation.
 A working handyman names what they can't do as easily as what they can.
-A cowboy says "yeah I can do that" to anything.
+A high-risk operator says "yeah I can do that" to anything.

 "Yeah I can do that" without naming the licence requirement = the wrong handyman.
 Walk.